alacrity-ai/shipwright-survivors/README.md

 TODOS:
   - [ ] Make crosshair easier to see, lightup when firing or targetting an enemy
+  - [ ] If the cockpit is the only remaining block on an enemy ship, it should be destroyed
+  - [ ] HP bar, shield bar should be graphical and center bottom.
+Graphical hud needed.
+  - [ ] AI Patrol State, right now all created enemies just bumrush player
 BUGS:
-  - [ ] Turret firing: If a block is destroyed, the entire firing sequence is re-evaluated, This is potentially inefficient, but more imporantly, it resets your firing cooldown.
+  - [x] Turret firing: If a block is destroyed, the entire firing sequence is re-evaluated, This is potentially inefficient, but more imporantly, it resets your firing cooldown.
       So if you're having blocks destroyed while in combat, you might never be able to fire.
       Turret system needs to be re-evaluated.
+  - [x] Significant performance degradation when destroying many blocks simultaneously.
+We need to batch this.
+  - [x] Significant performance degradation when damaging a group of blocks with Explosive lance

 ## 📝 Commands